Erik Karlsson (ice hockey, born 1994): Playing career

-Karlsson developed as a youth in his native Sweden with the Frölunda HC organization.
+Karlsson developed as a youth in his native Sweden with the Frölunda HC organization after starting his hockey career in Lerums BK.
 He played in his first Elitserien game on 18 December 2012, against AIK.
 On May 27, 2014, Karlsson was signed to a two-year, entry-level contract with the Carolina Hurricanes.

 After two seasons in the American Hockey League with the Hurricanes affiliate, the Charlotte Checkers, Karlsson was continuing to struggle at the North American game.
 As an impending restricted free agent, Karlsson opted to return to Sweden in agreeing to a one-year contract with Timrå IK of the Allsvenskan on May 11, 2017.
 His NHL rights were later relinquished by the Hurricanes.

 Serving as an Alternate captain with Timrå in the 2017–18 season, Karlsson produced 9 goals and 28 points in 52 games.
 As a free agent Karlsson opted to leave Sweden, signing a one-year contract with Finnish club, KooKoo of the Liiga, on April 9, 2018.